cotes2020/jekyll-theme-chirpy/_posts/31Linux/sysadmin/Creat-Aliases.md

 alias dkimg='docker image ls --format "table {{.Repository}}\t{{.Tag}}\t{{.ID}}" | sort'
 # Lists all persistent volumes
 alias dkvlm='docker volume ls'
-# Diplays a container log, it requires the image name \ ID as parameter
+# Displays a container log, it requires the image name \ ID as parameter
 alias dklgs='docker logs'
 # Streams a container log, it requires the image name \ ID as parameter
 alias dklgsf='docker logs -f'
-# Initiates a session withing a container, it requires the image name \ ID as parameter followed by the word "bash"
+# Initiates a session within a container, it requires the image name \ ID as parameter followed by the word "bash"
 alias dkterm='docker exec -it'
 # Starts a container, it requires the image name \ ID as parameter
 alias dkstrt='docker start'